 uncooked quinoa (any variety — white or golden, red, or black)

 2-quart saucepan with lid

 Rinse the quinoa.
 Place the quinoa in a fine-mesh strainer.
 Rinse thoroughly under cool, running water.
 Rub and swish the quinoa with your hand while rinsing.
 Drain.

-Toast the quinoa in a saucepan (optional).
-Heat a drizzle of olive oil in a small saucepan over medium-high heat until shimmering.
-Add the drained quinoa and cook, stirring constantly, to let the water evaporate and toast the quinoa, about 1 minute.
+Toast the quinoa in a saucepan.
+Heat the olive oil in a small saucepan over medium-high heat until shimmering.
+Add the drained quinoa and cook, stirring constantly, to let the water evaporate and toast the quinoa, about 2 minutes.

 Add liquid and bring to a boil.
 Stir in the water or broth and the salt.
 Bring to a rolling boil.

 Lower heat and cook, covered, for 15 minutes.
 Turn heat down to the lowest setting.
 Cover and cook for 15 minutes.

 Let stand, covered, for 5 minutes.
 Remove the pot from heat and let stand for 5 more minutes, covered.
 Don't peek!